georgringer/noopener/Readme.rst

 If for some link one or several CSS-classes can be added, then CSS-classes with the prefix ``rel-`` can be configured being parsed and either copied or shifted to the ``rel-``-attribute.
-Assum a link with the following CSS-classes:
+Assum a link with definitoin for CSS-classes like this:
 ::
-    `rel-nofollow rel-something col-right kunterbunt`.
+    class="rel-nofollow rel-something col-right kunterbunt"

-In combination with the following setup the part ``rel-nofollow`` will be used by the extension to add the value `nofollow` to the ``rel-``-attribute:
+In combination with the following setup the part ``rel-nofollow`` will be used by the extension to add the value ``nofollow`` to the ``rel``-attribute:
 ::
     config.tx_noopener {
       useCssClass = 1